hyosung11/Launch-School/Courses/journal.md

 3. Are there any blockers or impediments preventing you from doing your work?
    1. I am reffing indoor soccer all morning and into the afternoon.

+06:57 Alex solved 3 problems in less than an hour.
+I know he's ready to take and pass the assessment.
+I studied some Anki cards while he solved problems.
+I don't have the big picture in my head yet about OOP.

+07:50 I have to get ready to ref.